Frechmatz/cl-synthesizer/README.md

 *   :update A function with no arguments that is called after the rack has updated its state.
 *   :shutdown A function with no arguments that is called when the rack is shutting down.

 Hooks must not modify the rack.
+See also **cl-synthesizer-monitor:add-monitor**.

 * * *